dreamdev123/ImageToText/README.md

 # Extract Text from images using Tesseract OCR and then translate to other language by using @google-cloud/translate
-We often find ourselves needing to copy content from a PDF that we cannot edit or copy content from.
+We often find ourselves needing to copy content from a Image that we cannot edit or copy content from.
 At this time, you can use this program.

 ## Requirements
 - Tesseract OCR: You need to have Tesseract OCR installed on your system.
 You can download it from the official GitHub repository: [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).